Photos are available in the DATE 2024 Gallery.

 • Dani Tannir, Lebanese American University, LB

-Analog, mixed-signal, MEMS system and circuit synthesis and optimization; formal methods and symbolic techniques; layout synthesis and topology generation; HW description languages and models of computation; design for manufacturability, yield, reliability; self-healing and self-calibration; test generation; fault modelling and simulation; design for testability; built-in self-test; fault diagnosis; defect characterization and failure analysis; on-line test and fault tolerance; test metrics and economics.
+Analog, radio-frequency, mixed-signal, MEMS system and circuit synthesis and optimization; layout and parasitic-aware synthesis; design for manufacturability, yield, reliability; analysis of variability effects; performance modeling; formal, numerical and symbolic simulation methods; topology generation; HW description languages and models of computation; self-healing and self-calibration; test generation, built-in self-test and design for testability; fault modelling, diagnosis and simulation; defect characterization and failure analysis; on-line test and fault tolerance; test metrics.

 Chair: Mike Hutter, PQShield, AT